have fewer than three bowel movements (BMs) in a week

 to the bathroom before school.

-Get into the habit of going.
-Maybe you don't want to use the
+Get kids into the habit of going.
+If your child fights the urge